 Please keep any documents related to your iCloud subscription, so things like invoices, receipts, credit card statements or direct debit statements or other proof of purchase of iCloud services on an iOS device.
 We will provide a further update here once the claim is certified by the Competition Appeal Tribunal.

-No money is available now.
-The claim will need to be won in the Tribunal, or a settlement reached with Apple.
+No money is available now and there is no guarantee that money will be available in the future.
+The claim will need to be won in the Tribunal, or a settlement reached between Which?, on behalf of the class, and Apple.

 Yes, personal representatives of individuals who would have been within the class definition but have since passed away should be able to claim.
 This will likely include those who hold a Power of Attorney in relation to vulnerable people.